yoaocopy/OPT_Mentor_simple/README.md

 - **Socratic AI hints**: Provide Socratic style hints instead of answers with the refined LLM model.

 ## Installation (Github Action)
-The pages are automaticly compiled with github action, and pushed to the `gh-pages` brance.
+The pages are automaticly compiled with github action, and pushed to the [`gh-pages`](https://github.com/dive4dec/OPT_Mentor/tree/gh-pages) branch.
+Those compiled files will work with a web server.

 ## Installation (for local host)
 1. Ensure you have Docker installed on your system